 Making Grandma’s Old-Fashioned Date Pinwheels:

 Now, these are icebox cookies, slice and bake, which means the dough is rolled out, they’re spread with the filling (which maybe, just maybe, I might try increasing a bit next time) then the cookies are rolled into logs.
 They’re wrapped and chilled then sliced and baked.
 And as I mentioned above, I like to slice them these days with dental floss.
-Slide a string of floss under the cookies, lite up each end, wrap around and pull.
+Slide a string of floss under the cookies, lift up each end, wrap around and pull.
 It helps the cookie keep a round shape and not be compressed by a knife as it slices through.

-I don’t want to forget to mention if you spray your knife lightly with cooking spray, it helps to keep them from sticking; still, if it gets too sticky, wipe it clean with a wet, warm cloth.
+As far as the dates, if you spray your knife lightly with cooking spray, it helps to keep them from sticking; still, if it gets too sticky, wipe it clean with a wet, warm cloth.
 If your dates have been sitting for a while and have hardened a bit and don’t seem to be softening up into a jammy substance as you cook the filling, about 1/2 teaspoon of baking soda will help them break down.
 If dates are precut, they may be tossed in Dextrose – cut back on the sugar in the recipe by a tablespoon.

 The recipe card didn’t say how many cookies this makes and I forgot to count.
 I’m thinking it was about four dozen.
 Next time I’ll make sure to let you know.